IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 File Previews
 -------------

 Installations of Dataverse can install previewers for common file types uploaded by their research communities.
 The previews appear on the file page.
 If a preview tool for a specific file type is available, the preview will be created and will display automatically.
-File previews are not available for restricted files.
+File previews are not available for restricted files unless the user can access the file itself.

 Tabular Data Files
 ------------------